-Companies are not required to make instalment payments in the first year in which the £1.5 million threshold is reached unless their profits exceed £10 million.
+Large companies are not required to make instalment payments in the first year in which the £1.5 million threshold is reached unless their profits exceed £10 million.
 The £10 million threshold is also reduced pro rata for '51% related group companies' and for accounting periods of less than 12 months.

-For accounting periods starting on or after 1 April 2019 new payment dates will be introduced for companies with annual taxable profits of £20 million or more.
-Where a company is a member of a group, the £20 million threshold will be divided by the number of '51% related group companies' in the group.
-For a 12-month accounting period affected companies will be required to pay corporation tax in quarterly instalments in the third, sixth, ninth and twelfth months of their accounting period.
+For accounting periods starting on or after 1 April 2019 new payment dates will be introduced for very large companies - broadly those with annual taxable profits of £20 million or more and a corporation tax liability in excess of £10,000 for a 12-month accounting period.
+As above, where a company is a member of a group, the £20 million threshold will be divided by the number of '51% related group companies' in the group.
+The £20 million and £10,000 limits are also reduced proportionately for shorter accounting periods.